Hodge theory on generalized normal crossing varieties: Introduction

 In \S 1, we give definitions concerning the GSNC varieties and GSNC pairs.
 We prove some lemmas on desingularizations and coverings.
 In \S 2, we construct a cohomological mixed Hodge $\mathbf{Q}$-complex on GSNC pairs.
-The results in \S 2 are generalized to relative settings in \S 3, and we prove decomposition theorems when the restricted morphisms from all the closed strata are smooth.
+The results in \S 2 are generalized to relative settings in \S 3.
 We extend the results to the case where there are degenerate fibers in \S 4 by using the theory of canonical extensions.
 We prove a vanishing theorem of Koll\'ar type for GSNC varieties in \S 5 following the original proof of \cite{Kollar1}.
 It is generalized to the $\mathbf{Q}$-divisor version by using the covering lemma, thereby finishing the modification of the argument in \cite{invent}.

 We work over the base field $\mathbf{C}$.